amler/simple-safari/README.md

 # Todos

-1. Add a page to add a location to a scavenger hunt
-2. Write condition if you're on the safari detail route and no records are found for the id, trigger the logout route.
+1. Write condition if you're on the safari detail route and no records are found for the id, trigger the logout route.
-3. Signup - Error handling
+2. Signup - Error handling
-4. Login - Error handling
+3. Login - Error handling
-5. Get markers linkable
+4. Get markers linkable
-6. Add validation so user can only upload images.
+5. Add validation so user can only upload images.
-7. Install bourbon and clean up scss for browser prefix.
+6. Install bourbon and clean up scss for browser prefix.
-8. Fine tune CSS.
+7. Fine tune CSS.
-9. Distinguish between subscribed and unsubscribed scavengerhunts in dashboard
+8. Distinguish between subscribed and unsubscribed scavengerhunts in dashboard
-10. Sharing to social media sites.
+9. Sharing to social media sites.
-11. discover: for each location listed, show the distance from the user
+10. discover: for each location listed, show the distance from the user
-12. discover: for each location listed, show an arrow pointing toward the location (only on iOS)
+11. discover: for each location listed, show an arrow pointing toward the location (only on iOS)
-13. Homepage - UI
+12. Homepage & Add location - UI

 Bonus:
 * unit testing: write a test confirming the helper.getDistance function is working